Fixed-phase Resonance Tracking for Fast Nonlinear Resonant Ultrasound Spectroscopy: Method

 \subsubsection{Phase feedback and amplitude feedforward tracking}

 Let us consider a sample excited with a monochromatic wave at driving frequency $f$.
-If the material parameters evolve in time, e.g., due to nonlinear effects induced by varying excitation amplitude, the resonance frequency of the sample is different at each probing.
-Thus the frequency of the excitation must be updated, if we wish to ensure excitation at resonance at each time (and amplitude), which guarantees both maximum strain and invariant strain profile along the material spatial dimension.

 As long as the excitation frequency $f$ is matched to the resonance frequency $f\res$, the observed phase is equal to the resonance value.
 When the material parameters evolve, the resonance frequency shifts and a non-zero phase difference emerges, denoted as $\Dphi\equiv\arg Z-n\pi$.
 The aim of the following procedure is an iterative updating of the driving frequency $f$ when the material parameters change to remove the phase difference $\Dphi$, i.e., tracking the resonance frequency.

 A linear approximation of the phase curve in Eq. \ref{eq:MoDaNE_phase_theory} near resonance can be considered,

 which allows estimation of the resonance frequency $f\res$ based on the observed $\Dphi$ and updating the excitation frequency to this estimate (phase feedback).
 The negative local slope $k$ is given by the resonance frequency and damping (see Eq. \ref{eq:MoDaNE_phase_theory}):